Proven Impact: 20+ Years, 2,500+ Schools, 1 Million+ Students

 How to help a suicidal friend

-“Those problems weren't enough to commit suicide over,” is often said by people who knew a completed suicide.
-You cannot assume that because you feel something is not worth being suicidal about, that the person you are with feels the same way.
+“Those problems weren't enough to die by suicide,” is often said by people who knew a person who died by suicide.
+You cannot assume that because you feel something is not worth being suicidal about, that person you are with should feel the same way.
 It is not how bad the problem is, but how badly it's hurting the person who has it.

-Myth: “If a someone is going to kill himself, nothing can stop him.”
-The fact that a person is still alive is sufficient proof that part of him wants to remain alive.
-The suicidal person is ambivalent - part of him wants to live and part of him wants not so much death as he wants the pain to end.
+Myth: “If someone is going to kill themself, nothing can stop them.”
+The fact that a person is still alive is sufficient proof that part of them wants to remain alive.
+The suicidal person is ambivalent - part of them wants to live and part of them wants not so much death as they want the pain to end.
 It is the part that wants to live that tells another “I feel suicidal.”
-If a suicidal person turns to you it is likely that he believes that you are more caring, more informed about coping with misfortune, and more willing to protect his confidentiality.
-No matter how negative the manner and content of his talk, he is doing a positive thing and has a positive view of you.
+If a suicidal person turns to you it is likely that they believe that you are more caring, more informed about coping with misfortune, and more willing to protect their confidentiality.
+No matter how negative the manner and content of their talk, they are doing a positive thing and have a positive view of you.

 Suicide prevention is not a last minute activity.
 All textbooks on depression say it should be reached as soon as possible.
 Unfortunately, suicidal people are afraid that trying to get help may bring them more pain: being told they are stupid, foolish, sinful, or manipulative; rejection; punishment; suspension from school or job; written records of their condition; or involuntary commitment.
 You need to do everything you can to reduce pain, rather than increase or prolong it.
 Constructively involving yourself on the side of life as early as possible will reduce the risk of suicide.

-Give the person every opportunity to unburden his troubles and ventilate his feelings.
+Give the person every opportunity to unburden their troubles and ventilate their feelings.
 You don't need to say much and there are no magic words.
 If you are concerned, your voice and manner will show it.
-Give him relief from being alone with his pain; let him know you are glad he turned to you.
+Give them relief from being alone with their pain; let them know you are glad they turned to you.
 Patience, sympathy, acceptance.
 Avoid arguments and advice giving.

 ASK: “Are you having thoughts of suicide?”

 Myth: “Talking about it may give someone the idea.”
 People already have the idea; suicide is constantly in the news media.
-If you ask a despairing person this question you are doing a good thing for them: you are showing him that you care about him, that you take him seriously, and that you are willing to let him share his pain with you.
-You are giving him further opportunity to discharge pent up and painful feelings.
-If the person is having thoughts of suicide, find out how far along his ideation has progressed.
+If you ask a despairing person this question you are doing a good thing for them: you are showing them that you care about them, that you take them seriously, and that you are willing to let them share their pain with you.
+You are giving them further opportunity to discharge pent up and painful feelings.
+If the person is having thoughts of suicide, find out how far along their ideation has progressed.

-If the person is acutely suicidal, do not leave him alone.
+If the person is acutely suicidal, do not leave them alone.

 If the means are present, try to get rid of them.
 Detoxify the home.